 Fountains and drains

-Growing Communities
+Growing Communities update

-Hackney Parks Rep Georgie Brown
+Hackney parks rep Georgie Brown

-Action: Alexandra to extend invite.
+Action: Alexandra to make enquiries.

-4. Key dates
+6. Key dates

-Breeding Bird Survey
+🐦⬛Breeding Bird Survey

 Meet at Queen Elizabeth’s Walk gate